 Us… And them.

 If you’re Zambian, you may remember Louise Linton’s article a few years back: “How my dream gap year in Africa turned into a nightmare.”
 This is white saviourism at its extreme.
 It was filled with cringeworthy, falsified cliches, highlighting just some of the damaging effects of the white saviour mentality.
 Poverty porn, as it’s sometimes known “exploits the poor’s condition in order to generate the necessary sympathy for selling newspapers, increasing charitable donations, or support for a given cause.”
 It’s not right that we’ve accepted it as normal to exploit the most vulnerable in our attempts to “help” them.

 And do we ever give a second thought to what this does to the vulnerable children in these situations?
 How does it shape their worldview and self esteem when help always seems to look different from them?
 What feelings does this create in their minds about their own skin?
 Is this just another form of mental colonisation?

 If children are worth safeguarding, the rule must apply to all children and not a select few.
 We never walk up to strangers in the west, take pictures with their child and post it all over the internet.. it just doesn’t happen.

 So why is it that in the third world it is perfectly acceptable to take pictures of vulnerable children and post them, usually without their consent?
 And even if we do ask for consent, is there ever a scenario in which a vulnerable person would say no to someone in a more privileged position?

 I’m not knocking people who do this – this part is as much about self reflection as it is a challenge to whoever reads it.
 Do we protect children because they are children or because of where they come from?
-Do we treat children in the third world as less valuable than children in the west?

 I think we can agree that all children should be protected regardless of race, family, social status or gender.